 The Under Armour TriBase Reign features a full-length rubber outsole.
-It is hardwearing to prevent an early breakdown of the midsole.
+It is hardwearing, thereby preventing an early breakdown of the midsole.
 The TriBase technology refers to the three zones of the outsole.
 The forefoot features flex grooves that help with the upward and downward movements of the feet.

-The construction of the rubber under the toes intends to prevent slipping during push-ups and burpees.
-As for the sides of the TriBase, they aim to aid in torsional flexing that happens during quick lateral cuts.
+The construction of the rubber under the toes prevents slipping during push-ups and burpees.
+As for the sides of the TriBase, they are able to aid in torsional flexing that happens during quick lateral cuts.

 The rubber wraps the medial and lateral sides of the shoe at the midfoot.
 This element protects the midsole and a section of the upper from abrasion during rope climbs.

 This pair of Under Armour training shoes is equipped with the Micro G midsole.
-This foam technology is manufactured to be 30% thinner than the conventional foam to deliver a low-to-the-ground disposition which helps in keeping the foot stable.
+This foam technology is 30% thinner than conventional foam, delivering a low-to-the-ground disposition which helps in keeping the foot stable.